Lanard Copeland: NBL

 In 1992, Copeland moved to Australia where he joined the Melbourne Tigers, a team he remained with until 2005.
 During his time with the Tigers, Copeland played 449 games over 14 seasons, recording 9,862 points, 1,763 rebounds, 1,438 assists and 233 blocked shots.
 He won league championships in 1993 and 1997, and was named the NBL Grand Final MVP in 1997.
 He was also a member of the All-NBL First Team in 1999 and 2002.

 Copeland departed the Tigers following the 2004–05 NBL season and joined the Brisbane Bullets for the 2005–06 season.
 He played just one season for Brisbane before joining the Adelaide 36ers for the 2006–07 season.
 He played two seasons for Adelaide, retiring from the NBL following the 2007–08 NBL season.
 In 532 career NBL games over 17 seasons, Copeland averaged 20.2 points, 3.7 rebounds and 3.0 assists per game.
 His 10,735 points are ranked fourth all-time in NBL history.

 Coaching career

-After retiring as a player, Copeland went on to serve as Phil Smyth's assistant at the ACB Academy, head coach of the Altona Gators’ men's Big V team, and head coach of the Haileybury College men's team which won the Victorian High School championship in 2014.
+After retiring as a player, Copeland had a year coaching the Geelong Big V Division One Men's team.
+He joined the Hume City Broncos in the Big V as head coach in 2014.
+He continued to coach the Broncos up until 2016.
+He was also head coach of the Haileybury College men's team which won the Victorian High School championship in 2014.

-On 6 April 2016, Copeland was named an assistant coach of the Sydney Kings, appointed alongside Dean Vickerman to serve under newly-appointed head coach Andrew Gaze, Copeland's long-time teammate at the Melbourne Tigers.
+On 6 April 2016, Copeland was named an assistant coach of the Sydney Kings, appointed alongside Dean Vickerman to serve under newly appointed head coach Andrew Gaze, Copeland's long-time teammate at the Melbourne Tigers.
 Copeland left the Kings when Gaze stepped down as coach after the 2018–19 NBL season.

+Copeland joined the Altona Gators of the Big V Division Two as men's head coach for the 2020 season.
+He left the program following a disrupted 2021 season.